photo of students watching sports on a smart tv

 Logitech

-A universal remote would likely be the gift of all gifts for someone who likes to roost from their couch.
-Harmony Hub comes pretty close: a device that links to multiple gadgets letting you control them from a tablet or smartphone.
-Priced at $100, Harmony Hub even works with Alexa — and shipping is free.
-(That's a holiday gift meant just for you.)
+A universal remote could be the ultimate gift for someone who enjoys lounging on their couch.
+The Harmony Hub comes close: it connects to various devices, allowing control from a tablet or smartphone.
+Priced at $100, the Harmony Hub also works with Alexa, and shipping is free.
+(That's a holiday gift just for you.)
 (Available on Amazon.)

 Like GearBrain on Facebook